Earl of Airlie (locomotive): Name

-The locomotives were numbered by the Dundee and Newtyle Railway as No.1, No.2 and No.3, in order of delivery.

-The first two were renumbered as No.10 and No.11 respectively, in 1850, by the Dundee and Perth Railway.
+The locomotives were numbered by the Dundee and Newtyle Railway as No. 1, No. 2 and No. 3, in order of delivery.
+The first two were renumbered No. 10 and No. 11 respectively by the Dundee and Perth Railway in 1850.

 Later use

-Earl of Airlie and Lord Wharncliffe were converted to run on standard gauge when the line was converted in 1849 (Trotter was scraped), under the auspices of the Dundee and Perth Railway.
+Earl of Airlie and Lord Wharncliffe were converted to run on standard gauge when the line was converted in 1849 (Trotter was scrapped), under the auspices of the Dundee and Perth Railway.

 The two regauged locomotives operated until 1854.
 After being taken out of service, Earl of Airlie was used as a stationary engine, pumping water at Errol railway station.
 Lord Wharncliffe was used for similar purposes at the company's workshop at Seabraes, Dundee.

 Around a decade later, Alexander Allan, who became locomotive superintendent of the Scottish Central Railway in 1863, recognised its significance of Earl of Airlie.
 He had it removed, cleaned, cosmetically restored (albeit with the wrong type of buffers; sprung, instead of horse-hair filled), painted, and then photographed.
 However, it was not preserved.